Consulting Senior Physician Emeritus

 R. Gwin Follis-Chevron Professor Emeritus

 Laboratory of Bacterial Pathogenesis

-Dr. Gotschlich’s contributions to meningitis research earned him numerous awards, including the 1978 Albert Lasker Clinical Research Award.
-He is a member of the National Academy of Sciences and its Institute of Medicine.
+Dr. Gotschlich’s contributions to meningitis research have earned him numerous awards, including the 978 Albert Lasker Clinical Research Award.
+He is a member of the National Academy of Sciences and the National Academy of Medicine.